There are at least 400 million blogs out there on the world wide web, although it’s safe to say not all are active.

 That’s why you need to interlink.

-That means linking to other blog posts within your content, or even including a sidebar of related posts in your web design.
+That means linking to your other blog content, or even designing your website to have a sidebar of related posts.
 By providing links to other parts of your blog, you’ll make it easier for interested readers to stick around and further explore your site—earning you more page views in the long run.

 8. Guest post for other sites